-It’s my point of view on cake-making that you should really not be precious about it.
-Save your time baking cakes with a good boxed cake mix and focus your energy on the presentation and overall design of the cake.
-No one is going to be impressed if you spent 10 minutes weighing out every ingredient and mixing it just right — just use a boxed mix.
-It’s so much easier!
+It's my point of view on cake-making that you should really not be precious about it.
+Save your time baking cakes with a good boxed cake mix and focus your energy on presentation and overall design.
+No one is going to be impressed if you spent time weighing out every ingredient and mixing it just right.
+Just use a boxed mix.
+It's so much easier!

 My tricks to making a great layer cake using a boxed cake mix are to be thoughtful with how you bake the cake, and then to get creative with the frosting/toppings.

 Pro tips for baking a great cake using a boxed cake mix

 - Use good cake pans -- for a two-layer cake, I use these 9" cake pans

 - Spray your cake pans with baking spray